PANDAS: Characteristics

 The children originally described by Susan Swedo et al. (1998) usually had an abrupt onset of symptoms, including motor or vocal tics, obsessions, or compulsions.
 In addition to an obsessive–compulsive or tic disorder diagnosis, children may have other symptoms associated with exacerbations such as emotional lability, enuresis, anxiety, and deterioration in handwriting.
 There may be periods of remission.
 In the PANDAS model, this abrupt onset is thought to be preceded by a strep throat infection.
 As the clinical spectrum of PANDAS appears to resemble that of Tourette syndrome (TS or TD, for Tourette's disorder), some researchers hypothesized that PANDAS and TS may be associated; this idea is challenged and a focus for research.

 Pediatric acute-onset neuropsychiatric syndrome (PANS) is a hypothesized disorder characterized by the sudden onset of OCD symptoms or eating restrictions, concomitant with acute behavioral deterioration or severe neuropsychiatric symptoms including sleep, emotional and behavioral disturbances, regression in school performance, or motor and sensory issues.
 PANS eliminated tic disorders as a primary criterion and placed more emphasis on acute-onset OCD, while allowing for causes other than streptococcal infection.
-Since PANS encompasses a broader group than PANDAS, children may be more likely to be labeled with PANS and receive testing and treatments promoted for PANDAS that lack scientific support.

 Classification

 PANDAS is hypothesized to be an autoimmune disorder that results in a variable combination of tics, obsessions, compulsions, and other symptoms with sudden or abrupt onset that may be severe enough to qualify for diagnoses such as chronic tic disorder, OCD, and TS.
-As of 2021, the autoimmune hypothesis of PANDAS is not supported by evidence.
+As of 2024, the autoimmune hypothesis of PANDAS is controversial and disputed.

 PANS, CANS and PITANDs are also hypothesized to be autoimmune disorders.